alekzzz01/PBL-3rd-year-Expense-Tracking-System/Notes.md

 [x] in register function add a passwordExpires

-[x] in login function check for password expiration if not go to otp
+[x] in login function check for password expiration

 [x] if password is expired go to forgot password and set again a new password expiration